Breastmilk Storage Basics

-From labeling to refrigeration, we’ve got you covered with everything you need to know about storing milk safely and having it ready when your baby is hungry.
-Note: These guidelines are for healthy babies.
+From labeling to refrigeration to freezing, we’ve got you covered with everything you need to know about storing milk safely and having it ready when your baby is hungry.
+Note: These guidelines are for healthy, full-term babies.

 When storing your breastmilk, whether you put it into a glass or plastic bottle or into a milk storage bag is really just a matter of preference.
-Some moms like to pump into bottles, then pour the milk into bags to freeze and store because they’re easy to label.
 Whichever container you choose, follow these guidelines for safe breastmilk storage:

 Here are some guidelines for how long your freshly expressed breastmilk will last depending on how you store it:

-- 6 to 8 hours at room temperature
+- Up to 4 hours at room temperature.

-- 6 to 12 months in a freezer or deep freezer (12 months is considered acceptable).
+- 6 months in a freezer or deep freezer (12 months is considered acceptable).

 If you notice chilled or frozen milk is separating into layers, don’t worry.
 It’s normal.
 Once the milk is warmed, you can swirl the layers back together.
 Also, don’t panic if your milk varies in color.
 The color of breastmilk may change depending on what you’re eating or drinking; however, if you are concerned, be sure to speak with a lactation consultant or healthcare provider.

 When you’re storing breastmilk, there are some do’s and don’ts the Centers for Disease Control and Prevention recommends in order for expressed breastmilk to be completely healthy for your baby:

 - Never put breastmilk or formula in the microwave because it destroys nutrients and creates hot spots that can burn your baby.
-Instead, thaw frozen milk in the refrigerator (this will take about 24 hours) or in a cup of warm water.
+Instead, thaw frozen milk in the refrigerator (this will take about 24 hours) or in a cup of lukewarm water.

 - Swirl the milk as it thaws to mix the layers.